Robert H. Woody

 biography

-I support the linkage between APA and state psychological associations.
+leadership: I have served on the APA Council of Representatives, Ethics Committee, Division 12 Board of Directors (Treasurer), and numerous division-level committees.
+I am an APA Fellow.
 For the Florida Psychological Association, I have been President and on the Board of Directors and various committees.

 At the national and state levels, I promote changes by advocating legislation and agency policies that assure practitioners fairness from third-party payment and governmental regulatory services.